 For installing Docker on Windows and macOS, the process is quite simple.
 All we have to do is download and install Docker from Download Docker, which includes Docker client, Docker machine, Compose (Mac only), Kitematic, and VirtualBox.

-To install Docker on the Ubuntu box, first, we need to update its packages.
+To install Docker on the Ubuntu distribution, first, we need to update its packages.
 To do so, type the below command in the terminal:

 sudo apt-get update

-As we are using this command on sudo, after we hit Enter, it will ask for a password.
+As we are using this command on sudo, after we hit Enter, it may ask for a password.
 Provide the password and then follow the steps given further in this Docker tutorial.

 Now, we must install its recommended packages.
 For that, just type the below-mentioned command: